Singh2236/SpringProject/Example_32/README.md

 );
 ````

-# Connection and CRUD Operations
+# Connection and CRUD Operation

 1. Data present inside your database table has to be converted into pojo class.
 So, we have to make sure that our pojo
    classes are in sync with our database tables.
 Let's check our model class of ``contect`` and add the required fields.
 2. Create a new package ``repositories``, add a repo class for Contact i.e. ``contactRepo`` and add the method to save
    message coming from controller layer.
 Here, ``jdbcTemplate`` is autowired at constructor, and it is autoconfigured.

 ````java

 @Repository
 public class ContactRepository {
     private final JdbcTemplate jdbcTemplate;